 What Could Be Improved

-Like the Voyager, the Crosley Cruiser comes with a few drawbacks, as well.
+Like the Voyager, the Crosley Cruiser comes with a few drawbacks.
 Some of these are:

 - The quality of the speaker is not as great as you might like it to be.